New Ideas in Constraining Nuclear Forces: Current Limitations of Nuclear Hamiltonians

 \section{Current Limitations of Nuclear Hamiltonians}

-~ As stated before, nuclear Hamiltonians suffer from three major sources of uncertainty: the truncation of the chiral expansion, the uncertainty of LECs, which originates from fits to a poor database or fits to nonideal systems, and the dependence on the regularization scheme and scale.
+~ Nuclear Hamiltonians suffer from three major sources of uncertainty: the truncation of the chiral expansion which results in a description of physical systems with an insufficient operator basis, the related uncertainty of LECs, which additionally originates from fits to a poor database or fits to nonideal systems, and the dependence on the regularization scheme and scale.
 Before presenting possible remedies in the next sections, let us explain these issues in more detail.